DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-15-mvp-type-of-location.md

 ---
 title: Type of location MVP
-description: A quick way to indicate if a location is an area or an address.
+description: A quick way to indicate if a location is an area or an address
 date: 2019-04-15
 ---